eyenawaporn/Data-Analyst-Portfolio/README.md

 **Goal**: To create chatbot for user to order pizza

-**Description**: I used R to create chatbot which it'll ask user name, show the menu, ask what user would like to order, and calculate the price.
-I used function readline() to ask for user input.
+**Description**: Utilized R to create chatbot which it'll ask user name, show the menu, ask what user would like to order, and calculate the price.
+Function readline() was implemented to ask for user input.

 **Skill**: R programming language: flush.console(), readline(), control flow